lorenzo-stoakes/linux-gorman-book-notes/README.md

 # Understanding the Linux Virtual Memory Manager

-This is a set of notes I am amateurishly extracting from the book [Understanding the Linux Virtual Memory Manager][amazon] written by esteemed [Mel Gorman][mel].
+This is a set of notes I am amateurishly extracting from the book [Understanding the Linux Virtual Memory Manager][amazon] written by the esteemed [Mel Gorman][mel].

 These are written for my own tastes and understanding so will likely not be